Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Dynamical filtrations and consequences

-Consider K\"ahler classes $c_1,\ldots,c_{n-i-2}$ and define the quadratic form $Q$ on $H^{1,1}(X,\R)$ by
+Consider K\"ahler classes $c_1,\ldots,c_{n-i-2}$ and define the quadratic form $Q_i$ on $H^{1,1}(X,\R)$ by

-Here, the right hand side of the identity is a real number since $H^{n,n}(X,\R)$ is canonically identified with $\R$.
-By the definition of $F_i$, this quadratic form induces a quadratic form on $H^{1,1}(X,\R)/F_i$ that we still denote by $Q$.
-Consider another K\"ahler class $c_{n-i-1}$ and the primitive space
+Here, the right hand side is a real number since $H^{n,n}(X,\R)$ is canonically identified with $\R$.
+By the definition of $F_i$, this quadratic form induces a quadratic form on $H^{1,1}(X,\R)/F_i$ that we still denote by $Q_i$.
+Consider another K\"ahler class $c_{n-i-1}$ and the primitive subspace\footnote{This is a generalization of the classical primitive subspace $\Ker(c^{n-1} \cupp \bullet) \subset H^{1,1}(X,\R)$ for some K\"ahler class $c$. }